- Company: Falmouth Harbour Commissioners

 “Being a KTP Associate is a truly unique opportunity.
 With KTP, I’ve had the opportunity to develop both my academic and professional skills as well as contribute towards the future development of this organisation.” – Harriet Knowles, Maritime Sustainable Development Officer, FHC

-Update: FHC and Plymouth University's KTP team are celebrating after winning the Best Application of Social Science in a KTP award by the The Economic and Social Research Council.
+Update: FHC and University of Plymouth's KTP team are celebrating after winning the Best Application of Social Science in a KTP award by the The Economic and Social Research Council.
 The project was also a nominated finalist in the Best Partnership category at the National KTP Awards, all of which is testament to the hard work and dedication of both the University's KTP team and the team at FHC.